petrvanblokland/DesignDesignSpace/Program2019-01-23-SCALES.md

 ## Grids^274
 See also [Scale-730](scales-design-education-700.html#730) and [Scale-730](scales-design-education-700.html#731) and relate the result to the use of grids in history.
 Write a 5-page Thesis with the result.
 Make multiple short cycles.
 Design a method for feedback by others. **5 days**

+# Scales: Practice

+## Starting a design studio
+### asking question and sketching directions.

+Ask a colleague-friend to sketch the visual identity of your new design studio, spending not more than 2 hours.
+Agree on a way to pay back later.
+What is your briefing?
+How does it feel to be on the seat of the seat?
+Do you dare not to make sketches yourself?
+Develop a method to discuss the result with your friend.
+How would you continue with the project from there?
+Find a way to get feedback from others.
+What questions do you aks.
+What answers do you expect from them?

 ~~~
 # ----------------------------------------
 # Scales/programming-coding.html